SeedyROM/stabby/README.md

 ## Engine Features

-The game is built on a custom C++ engine (STE - Simple Template Engine) designed for high-performance 2D games.
+The game is built on a custom C++ engine (STE - Stabby Engine) designed for high-performance 2D/3D(?) games.

 ### Core Systems